Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ADDITIONAL RESOURCES FOR SAINT-RAPHAËL

 ➽ Where to stay: THE place to stay is Le Confidentiel, a small family-run hotel and spa with plush furniture and beautiful decor just a few minutes from town.
-Otherwise, booking.com has plenty of hotels or private accommodation you can choose from.
+Otherwise, there are plenty of other hotels or private accommodation has plenty of hotels or private accommodation you can choose from.

 ➽ Drop by the Palet d’Or chocolate shop to taste the Mimosa d’Agay, a delectable white chocolate mimosa-flavored creation.
 You'll find chocolatier Didier Carrié at 170, rue de l’Agay.